pokusio/le-defi/the-broken-list/democracy-earth/README.md

 # Experimenting all repos talking about blockchain in democracy.earth org on Github (and another one)

 >
-> Note : All test swere run on a `Debian Stretch` machine, 2 Gb of RAM 12 CPUs threads
+> Note : All tests were run on a `Debian Stretch` machine, 2 Gb of RAM 12 CPUs threads
 >